Agudas Achim Congregation (Alexandria, Virginia)

-Ideology

-The synagogue considers itself an egalitarian Conservative institution.

 History

 In 1914, new Eastern European immigrants who were members of Beth El Hebrew Congregation did not like Beth El's classical Reform.
 The group left Beth El and established Agudas Achim Congregation.

 In 1927, the congregation acquired a large Italianate building at 508 Wolfe Street, built around 1850, for the synagogue.
 In 1946, the synagogue sold the building to a post of the Veterans of Foreign Wars.

 In 1958, the synagogue's president, Murray J. Goldberg, joined other Virginia Jewish leaders in backing freedom of speech for rabbis.
 They spoke out after Jews in the Southern U.S. were threatened for supporting civil rights for African-Americans and after the bombing of the Hebrew Benevolent Congregation Temple in Atlanta.

 A new synagogue building was dedicated on December 30, 1963, with President Lyndon B. Johnson as a speaker.
 The new building was designed by Joseph Miller.

 In 1982, Gesher Jewish Day School of Northern Virginia opened as a kindergarten at Agudas Achim Congregation.
 It relocated to larger quarters in 1994, after outgrowing its space.

 In 1985, Agudas Achim Congregation and Reform Beth El Hebrew Congregation co-founded a pre-school named Keshet Child Development Center.
 The synagogue took an active role, sitting on the school board.
 In 2001, however, Agudas Achim withdrew because of issues regarding non-Jewish lay leadership at the pre-school.
 The synagogue's rabbi said: "Our congregational charter did not permit the representation by non-Jews, and Keshet's experience was that some of the best leaders were the non-Jewish parents," the synagogue's rabbi Jack Moline said.

 On September 21, 2004, Representative Tom Davis of Virginia commemorated the 90th anniversary of the synagogue in the United States House of Representatives.